benjaminweymouth/WealthSimpleCaseStudy/README.md

 ## Overview and Origin

 The company under analysis for this report is named WealthSimple.
-The rationale for selecting this company is because WealthSimple provides a unique alternative for financial services.
+The rationale for selecting this company is because in an economic era filled with traditional systems, WealthSimple provides a unique alternative for wealth accummulation.
 This analysis is a concise overview of the origins, activities and other factors that have lead to the rise of a new power in the financial industry: WealthSimple.

 WealthSimple was founded in 2014, and since then has grown to provide financial services relating to trading, investments, cryptocurrency, portfolio management and tax filing. <sup>[1](#myfootnote1)</sup>